 Mrs F Nickson is the Designated Safeguarding Lead and Miss Musa (DHT) and Louise Leeming (FSW) are the Back-up DSLs.
-Mrs Gaitens our school business manager is also a qualified DSL.
+Mrs Gaitens our school business manager, Mr Smith, Mrs Copping, Mrs Bloor and Mrs Tugwell are also a qualified DSL.

 All staff receive regular training in regards to child protection.

 All staff are subject to Criminal Records checks through the DBS and a single central record is held in school with all the relevant information.

 DSL staff and staff working with safeguarding throughout school have supervision on a half termly basis.

 All staff have access to wellbeing support to help manage concerns that may arise from safeguarding concerns.